How to Make a Smooth Transition From Therapist to Coach

 At the same time, many of them battle the pressure to have it all together as a licensed expert in mental health.
 They might also feel they would waste the time, money, and effort invested in becoming a therapist if they made the switch.

-As John Kim, co-founder of Lumia Coaching, says, “The guilt of taking out a student loan, maybe quitting a career, borrowing money from family, makes you stuff your feels down as you force yourself to feel some gratitude.”
+“The guilt of taking out a student loan, maybe quitting a career, borrowing money from family, makes you stuff your feels down as you force yourself to feel some gratitude.”

-Also called the “Angry Therapist,” John beautifully describes the internal monologue that might go through a therapist’s head when considering a career change: “This is what you wanted.
-And you’re doing it.
-So shut up and keep going.
-It’s not about you anyway.
-It’s about helping others.”
+Also called the “Angry Therapist,” John beautifully describes the internal monologue that might go through a therapist’s head when considering a career change:

 However, becoming a coach doesn’t mean you’ll be throwing away the years you’ve invested in becoming a psychologist.
-Coaching can complement your existing practice and skills and expand your capacity to help clients in impactful ways.

 Instead of sticking to traditional therapy, you can grow a business and design it however you want.
-Here are a few reasons why therapists may consider stepping into coaching.
+Here are a few reasons why therapists may consider stepping into coaching:

 • Charging directly: Dealing with insurance can significantly burden therapists, involving rejected claims and extensive paperwork.
-Coaching eliminates this headache as clients pay upfront—and it’s easy if you use Paperbell.
+Coaching eliminates this headache as clients pay upfront.
+And it’s easy if you use Paperbell.

-• Diversifying your services: As personal development gains popularity, there is increasing demand for life coaches.
+• Diversifying your services: As personal development gains popularity, there is an increasing demand for life coaches.
 By offering coaching services, you can serve clients seeking help beyond traditional therapy in areas like career advancement or spiritual growth.

 Venturing into coaching can open up new entrepreneurial pathways for you.
 You can explore different niches and gain more autonomy in your practice.